 At the top of the tree’s “canopy” are 216 guest rooms, all of them meticulously designed and furnished exactly the same by the architect, Alberto E. Alfonso.
 The rooms continue the arboreal theme and, instead of curtains for the expansive windows, the native-Cuban designer cleverly opted for three-foot-wide, floor-to-ceiling walnut louvers that protect and hide the room like leaves on a tree.
 Every room has a panoramic, uncluttered view of the lake or the golf course.
 Ready for an evening cocktail and rooftop experience after a day of activities?

 You have now made your way up to the “sky,” the top floor of the building.
 Here you will find Fragmentary Blue, an ode to the Robert Frost poem.
 This rooftop bar and restaurant is perfectly situated for stargazing and enjoying amazing panoramic views of the property.
-Streamsong is not just a luxury resort but rather an immersive experience to its landscape through architecture and design.
+Streamsong is not just a luxury resort but rather an immersive experience of its landscape through architecture and design.